|Category||Health and Safety|

 - The University will hold source licences and contact with the Radiation Safety Advisor is through the Health and Safety.

-- The Radiation Safety Adviser, Health and Safety Compliance, is responsible for purchasing any new radiation source.
+- The Radiation Safety Adviser, Health, Safety and Wellbeing, is responsible for purchasing any new radiation source.

 3. Monitoring and auditing